EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 Click **My Interactive Sessions** (overlaid squares icon) on the menu bar to open the My Interactive Sessions page which shows running apps and their job cards.

-On a 'Running' job's job card, click the **Host** link to open an SSH session with the back-end on which the job is running.
+On a 'Running' job's job card, click the **Host** link to log into the back-end on which the job is running.

 ---